Hamedsamak66/RealTimeYOLO/README.md

 Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
 Contact

-If you have any questions or need further assistance, feel free to contact me at [your contact information here].
+If you have any questions or need further assistance, feel free to contact me at samak.h@outlook.com.